All Episodes

 Put your money where your mouth is.

-Those of us that believe in the sanctity of life, it's I've always said abortion is about changing hearts.
+Those of us that believe in the sanctity of life, I've always said abortion is about changing hearts.

-And this is how they're doing it through science.
+And this is how they're doing it, through science.

-Just dial pound 250, you can donate that way.
+You can donate that way.

-So last night on Hannity, we had, you know, I don't know why Cornell West, all the times, all the years that he's been on my program.
+So last night on Hannity, we had, you know, I don't know why Cornell West, all the times, all the years that he's been on my program, and we have a friendly relationship.

-Off air, he is funny, he is witty, he's very intelligent, very, very intelligent.
+He's very intelligent, very, very intelligent.

 And he's got a very nice side to him.

-And he's he's he teaches religion and philosophy.
+And he teaches religion and philosophy.

 We had a great relationship.